From Cleanings to Root Canals: The Dentist Makefield, Pennsylvania Families Trust

 Knowing the roles of general versus preventive care can help you stay ahead of dental issues and maintain a healthier mouth.
 Both play important parts, but they approach your oral wellness from different angles.

-- Types of Services Provided — Preventive care covers regular checkups, dental cleanings, and oral hygiene education.
-General services include both preventive and restorative dentistry treatments to address everyday concerns and complex issues.
+- Types of Services Provided — Preventive care includes dental cleanings, the application of fluoride to strengthen enamel, and patient education.
+General services expand on these and might involve fillings, crowns, or other restorative dentistry treatments as needed.

 What Happens During a Comprehensive Dentistry Appointment?